TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 Tested By: os54656 - SM-A205G , Firmware Version - treble_arm64_bgS-userdebug 10 QQ2A.200305.003 200314 test_keys - I think it is v214 Date tested - 2020-04-13 Template created by @zguithues and @hackintosh5

-Secondary Modified by tristanbollard - SM-A205YN, Firmware Version system-squeak-arm64-ab-vndklite-gapps.img.xz from (AOSP 12.0 v400.c) of treble experiements - Been daily driving since 10/11/2021, Template ever so slightly modified from the previous test.
+Modified after second test, by tristanbollard - SM-A205YN, Firmware Version system-squeak-arm64-ab-vndklite-gapps.img.xz from (AOSP 12.0 v400.c) of treble experiements - Been daily driving since 10/11/2021, Template ever so slightly modified from the previous test.